ctmrbio/stag-mwc/docs/source/running.rst

-Open ``config.yaml`` in your favorite editor and enter the path to a samplesheet TSV file that you have prepared in advance in the ``samplesheet`` filed under the ``Run configuration`` heading: They paths can be declared using absolute or relative filenames (relative to the |full_name| repository directory).
+Open ``config.yaml`` in your favorite editor and enter the path to a samplesheet TSV file that you have prepared in advance in the ``samplesheet`` field under the ``Run configuration`` heading.
+The FASTQ paths can be declared using absolute or relative filenames (relative to the |full_name| repository directory).
 Input files can be located anywhere, i.e. their locations are not restricted to the repository folder and they can even be located in remote storage systems like S3.